How to Attract Students by Emphasizing Your Strengths: 10 Piano Teacher Qualities that Will Set You Apart as a Piano Teacher

 They’re willing to take the time for an outside-the-lesson phone call occasionally or send a quick card or email at an appropriate point.

-The attitude behind this trait is creating a welcoming environment that is just right for this particular student.
+Thus, the attitude behind this trait is creating a welcoming environment that is just right for this particular student.

 Even if five scale repetitions was supposed to be the beginning of today’s lesson, an encouraging teacher makes space to hear what’s on a student’s mind.

 Nothing preempts someone to quit lessons more than a disengaged teacher who is all business.
 (Related: check out this article on teaching pop music.)